evbroom/cs467-ai-coder/README.md

     ```
     ** Note this password is hardcoded in settings.py for local development.
 We will hide credentials before we deploy.

-4. **Install Django**: You can install Django by running the following command in your terminal:
+4. **Create a Virtual Environment**: Before installing Django, it's recommended to create a virtual environment.
+This can be done using the following commands in your terminal:

     ```bash
+    python -m venv env
+    ```

+    To activate the virtual environment, use:

+    - On Windows:
+      ```bash
+      env\Scripts\activate
+      ```
+    - On MacOS/Linux:
+      ```bash
+      source env/bin/activate
+      ```

+5. **Install Django**: You can install Django by running the following command in your terminal:

+    ```bash
     pip install Django
     ```

-5. **Clone the application repository**: Clone the application repository to your local machine using Git.
+6. **Clone the application repository**: Clone the application repository to your local machine using Git.

-6. **Install the required Python packages**: Navigate to the directory where you cloned the repository and install the required Python packages using the following command:
+7. **Install the required Python packages**: Navigate to the directory where you cloned the repository and install the required Python packages using the following command:

     ```bash
     pip install -r requirements.txt
     ```

-7. **Run the Django migrations**: This will create the necessary tables in your database.
+8. **Run the Django migrations**: This will create the necessary tables in your database.
 Run the following commands:

     ```bash
     python manage.py makemigrations
     python manage.py migrate
     ```

-8. **Create a Django superuser**: To access the admin panel, you need to create a superuser.
+9. **Create a Django superuser**: To access the admin panel, you need to create a superuser.
 Run the following command and follow the prompts:

     ```bash
     python manage.py createsuperuser
     ```
-9. **Start the Django server**: You can start the Django server using the following command:
+10. **Start the Django server**: You can start the Django server using the following command:

     ```bash
     python manage.py runserver